brenda87/brenda87.github.io/index.md

 * * *

-#### HackTheBox: Where Hackers Thrive
+## HackTheBox: Where Hackers Thrive
-<p>Get ready to dive into <em>Hack The Box</em>, the ultimate playground for hackers!
-With over 1.7 million members, we hack, learn, and grow together.
-Join us as we explore, learn, and conquer the digital frontier!</p>
+<p>Get ready to dive into <em>Hack The Box</em>, the ultimate playground for hackers!Join us as we explore, learn, and conquer the digital frontier!</p>
 <hr>